ghga-de/milestones-docs/31-red-kangaroo/technical_specifications.md

 - If so, which framework is best suited for the development of the data portal?
 - Which framework's data handling system is best suited for the requirements of the data portal?
 - Are Vue's advantages (e.g. shallower learning curve, less restrictive framework) enough of a positive to counter the lack of previous experience with it in the team?
+- How is the overall development ergonomics?
+How many decisions do we have to make ourselves?
+How much structure is provided?

 ## Material and Resources: